ramanan-b-r/Image_Compressor/README.md

 # Notes
 - The images *have* to be stored in a folder
 - For best results, start with a quality level of 85 or above.
 This usually offers a good balance between file size reduction and image preservation.
 However, the optimal setting may vary based on your specific images and desired quality trade-off.
-- For more information regarding image compression using OpenCV --> https://www.opencvhelp.org/tutorials/advanced/image-compression
+- Refer to the OpenCV documentation (https://www.opencvhelp.org/tutorials/advanced/image-compression) for further insights into image compression techniques.
 # Libraries used
 - OpenCV
 - CustomTkinter